joshring/design-princples/README.md

 ```

 # Unit test logic
-- Unit testing IO is not particularly realstic and can easily diverge from reality and give false positives, as well as being more code to write and maintain
+- Unit testing IO is not particularly realistic and can easily diverge from reality and give false positives, as well as being more code to write and maintain
 - Unit testing logic gives confidence on tough to understand processing

 # Integration testing the API